syncthing/docs/users/faq.rst

 Syncthing segments files into pieces, called blocks, to transfer data from one device to another.
-Therefore, multiple devices can share the synchronization load, in a similar way as the torrent protocol.
+Therefore, multiple devices can share the synchronization load, in a similar way to the torrent protocol.
 The more devices you have online (and synchronized), the faster an additional device will receive the data because small blocks will be fetched from all devices in parallel.